 In short, you dismiss your doctor’s diet through rational thinking.
 Then you lower your carb intake.

 #2 Creative thinking

-Thinking creatively is the cornerstone of new designs.
+Thinking creatively is the cornerstone of engineering designs.
 If you can’t think outside the box, you’ll forever be stuck on a problem.